Managing your annual contributions and IRS limits

 The Annual Additions Limit is an absolute limit on all retirement contributions to a single employer’s 403(b) plans for a given year – regardless of the type of contribution.
-The 2021 Annual Additions Limit is $58,000, and for those who have attained age 50, it is $64,500.
-In 2022 these limits will increase to $61,000 and $67,500 for those age 50 or greater.
-This limit applies to the sum of your mandatory employee contributions to UWRP, voluntary contributions to UWRP, the UWRP matching contribution, and all your VIP contributions (traditional and Roth).
+The 2023 Annual Additions Limit is $66,000.
+For 2024 this limit will increase to $69,000 This limit applies to the sum of your mandatory employee contributions to UWRP, voluntary contributions to UWRP, the UWRP matching contribution, and all your VIP contributions (traditional and Roth).
 Please note, this does not include benefit accruals under UWSRP.

 Additionally, there is a separate limit on how much an employee may choose to defer or contribute to their retirement.
-The employee elective deferral limit for 2021 is $19,500, and for those who have attained age 50, it is $26,000.
-In 2022 these limits will increase to $20,500 and $27,000 for those age 50 or greater.
+The employee elective deferral limit for 2023 is $22,500, and in 2024 the limit will be $23,000.
 This limit is the sum of your VIP contributions (traditional and Roth) and, the 2.5% elective contribution to UWRP if you are at least age 50 and are contributing 10% rather than 7.5%.
 If you made employee deferrals to another employer’s retirement plan in the same calendar year, those contributions would also be included in this limit (e.g., if you began working at the UW part-way through the year).

 Maximum compensation limit